 How data is displayed can be the difference between your report getting read or not.
-Create a simple and stylish report using Google Data Studio in 4 steps.
+Create a simple and stylish report using Google Looker Studio in 4 steps.

-That’s why using data visualization tools such as Google Data Studio (GDS) has been a godsend for many.
+That’s why using data visualization tools such as Google Looker Studio (formerly Google Data Studio) has been a godsend for many.
 It’s a way to create customized and mostly automated reports that are visually appealing.

-The number of searches for data studio templates has also recently hit an all-time high.
-And while the free templates available may be fine and dandy for some, they’re not always the best option for all.
-It’s sometimes necessary to create a simpler and more custom dashboard based on your client goals and desired KPIs.
+And while the free pre-made templates they offer may be fine and dandy for some, they’re not always the best option for all.
+It’s sometimes necessary to create a simpler and more custom dashboard based on your client’s goals and desired KPIs.

-Here are a couple examples of what that used to look like:
+Here are a couple of examples of what that used to look like:

 STEP 1: Map out the important metrics to include